The UK’s complex rules for international travellers have changed significantly. Here are the key questions and answers.

 What about under-18s?

 If they normally reside in the UK then they are treated as fully vaccinated.
-If they do not live in the UK, they are treated as fully vaccinated only if they normally reside in one of the 92 countries listed above whose vaccines have been recognised by the government.
+If they do not live in the UK, they are treated as fully vaccinated only if they normally reside in one of the countries whose vaccines have been recognised by the British government.

-So, for example, under-18s who live in France will be treated as fully vaccinated, but British children who live with expatriate families in Hong Kong or India would not.
+So, for example, under-18s who live in France will be treated as fully vaccinated, but British children who live with expatriate families in Iran would not.

 What happens to unvaccinated travellers to the UK?

-Life for unjabbed arrivals – or those whose vaccinations are not recognised by Britain – is tougher than it has been since international trae .
+Life for unjabbed arrivals – or those whose vaccinations are not recognised by Britain – is tougher than it has been since international travel was unlocked in May 2021.
 Multiple tests and self-isolation are obligatory even if you are coming in from one of the 41 former “green list” countries, such as Croatia, Germany or Canada.

 Previously unjabbed arrivals from green nations were not required to quarantine and needed only to take a test before travel to the UK and a “day two” PCR test.

-Now they must also self-isolate for 10 days, and take a second PCR test on day eight – as with all “non-red” countries.
+Now they must also self-isolate for 10 days, and take a second PCR test on day eight.

 In England they have the option to pay for yet another test, on day five, to be released from quarantine if it is negative.